reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/tenants/c8y_tenants_update.md

       --company string          Company name.
-Maximum 256 characters --contactName string      A contact name, for example an administrator, of the tenant --contactPhone string     An international contact phone number -d, --data string             static data to be applied to body. accepts json or shorthande json, i.e. --data 'value1=1,my.nested.value=100'
+Maximum 256 characters --contactName string      A contact name, for example an administrator, of the tenant --contactPhone string     An international contact phone number -d, --data string             static data to be applied to body. accepts json or shorthand json, i.e. --data 'value1=1,my.nested.value=100'
       --domain string           Domain name to be used for the tenant.
 Maximum 256 characters -h, --help                    help for update
       --id string               Tenant id (accepts pipeline)